rust-lang/reference/src/items/functions.md

 This parameter stands in for an arbitrary number of arguments that may be passed by the caller.

-> [!WARNING]
-> Passing an unexpected number of arguments or arguments of unexpected type to a c-variadic function may lead to [undefined behavior][undefined].

 [items.fn.c-variadic.stable-targets]
 Support for c-variadic function definitions is stable on the following architectures: